szabgab/slides/perl-oop/src/www-mechanize-dumped.md

 # Behind the scenes

-Now that we saw a common Perl module that is used in an OOP fashion, let's look a little bit behind the scenes.
+Now that we saw a common Perl module that is used in an OOP fashion, let's look a little bit behind the scenes for that module.

-What is that `$mech` variable that was returned by the constructor of WWW::Mechanize that we called an **instance** or an **object**?
+What is that `$mech` variable that was returned by the constructor of WWW::Mechanize?
+We called it an **instance** or an **object**, but what is it really?

 {% embed include file="src/examples/www-mechanize/dump.pl" %}

-In order to see this I printed out the content of `$mech`, first with as a plain variable.
+In order to see this I printed out the content of `$mech`, first with as a plain `print`-statement.
+Well, I used `say` because it is shorter, but you get the picture.

 This is the result I got: